riaashley/phase-1-project/README.md

 * Shows will have an image and brief description
 * Heart the show if you like it
 * Can't decide what show to watch?
 Let the website select a random show
+* Place your mouse over the title for a color change

+### Credit
+* image from pexels.com
+* TV Maze API